 Article by Wendy McCance

 The last couple of posts have been about taking care of yourself and others and how the world has become so technically advanced that we aren’t stopping to enjoy a moment the same way we used to way back when.
-I thought it would be a perfect time to write a post about showing your love, care and support for a friendship the old-fashioned way.
+I thought it would be a perfect time to write a post about showing your love, care and support to those who are dear to you the old-fashioned way.

 Sometimes the most simple of gestures are the gestures that resonate the most with us.
-Below is a list of 7 ideas of things you can do to nurture a friendship and make someone’s day.
+Below is a list of 7 ideas of things you can do to make someone’s day.

 1. Call someone you haven’t spoken with in a while.
 Texting and email are the ways we seem to communicate most these days.
 It’s amazing what a good feeling it is to hear a friend’s voice and to know that they put aside some time because they wanted to speak with you.